 Mr Vipin Pubby, Director, External Communications, Shoolini University, who also heads the Journalism and Mass Communication Department of the University, has a wide experience of 40 years in the field of Journalism.
 He is a former Resident Editor of The Indian Express.
-In an interview he spoke on various aspects of the field and University’s Journalism programme to VAISHNAVI SOOD.
+In an interview, he spoke on various aspects of the field and University’s Journalism programme to VAISHNAVI SOOD.
 Here are excerpts from the interview:

 Please tell me something about yourself and your professional background.

-I am a practicing journalist with around 40 years of experience.
+I am a practising journalist with around 40 years of experience.
 I have covered all the major news hotspots in the country including the Northeast, Jammu and Kashmir, Gujarat and Punjab.
-Very few journalists get the opportunity to cover them all during their career.
+Very few journalists get the opportunity to cover them all during their careers.
 I have worked for around 36 years with The Indian Express.
 For around 18 years I was Resident Editor of the newspaper in Jammu and Kashmir, Gujarat and Chandigarh.

 After such an illustrious career, what prompted you to get into academics?

 I had a good share of experience in journalism during my career but I was keen to give back to society.
 Thus, post-retirement I decided to join an academic institution and began to look out for the ones that were sincere and passionate about Education.

 Shoolini seemed like just the right spot for mentoring young journalists.
 It is not a university that is being run for earning profits and the top management is passionate about quality education.
 They give a free hand to professionals like me to work and allow us to undertake various initiatives.
 I want to give the students more practical inputs and hands-on experience rather than confining them to theoretical knowledge.

 How has been your experience of working with Shoolini so far and how different was it for you to work with an academic institution?